Antique Songzi Guanyin, Bestower of Children, China (16311)

 H: 14.5” W: 8.25” D: 5” | CALL 213-568-3030 OR EMAIL [email protected] FOR SHIPPING.

 Rare and beautiful provincial Songzi Guanyin is modest, compassionate and humble with lotus leaf crown, unadorned robe and pedestal with simple leaves.
 Her baby resembles the infant Buddha.
-Was probably on a home altar of wealthy couple desiring a (male) baby.
+Was probably in a temple setting or on a home altar of wealthy couple desiring a (male) baby.

 Description

-Seated in “lalitsana,” the posture of royal ease, her deeply carved elegant robes flow over her pedestal.
-Her multi lobed crown of stylized lotus leaves covered with gilt and red pigment, and her pendulous ears indicate her regal and enlightened status.
+Crafted from wood, finished with traditional red and gold lacquer polychrome pigments.
+This Guanyin is seated in “lalitsana,” the posture of royal ease, her deeply carved elegant robes flow over her pedestal.
+Her multi lobed crown of stylized lotus leaves covered with gilt and red, and her pendulous ears indicate her regal and enlightened status.
 The red color of “fu” (blessings) and gilt are wishes for good luck and prosperity.
 Her elegant hands caress the child in her lap in the posture of the Buddha immediately after birth with his right hand up and his left pointing down.

 Click here for the Blog Consecrating Wooden Images to Imbue Them with A Life Force